nightmaregaurav/nightmaregaurav/README.md

 ---

-🧐 **What's the notice on the top of the readme?**
+🧾 **Statement on Commit Counts:**

 Once there was a trend of people trying to get the highest commit count on GitHub by any means necessary.
 I was particularly annoyed by this trend when I saw employers and recruiters using commit counts as a metric to judge developers in public posts on LinkedIn.
 So, I decided to take a stand and show how ridiculous this practice is.
 <br/>
-Most of the top committers were using bots to spam commits, some of them committing just about anything, only a few of them were actually doing something useful.
+Most of the top committers were using bots to spam commits, some of them committing just about anything, and only a few of them were actually doing something useful.
 I wanted to show that anyone can get on the top of the list without making any meaningful contribution.
 So, I created a blank repository and a bot that would automatically add thousands of commits there every day.

 🔍 **Where did the commits go?**